pawelcichy/aws-sqs-sample/README.md

 Configuration:
 - app.json - queue URL

 - config.json - Amazon credientials (see: http://aws.amazon.com/sdkfornodejs/ ).
-The file not exists in the repo.
+The file does not exists in the repository.
 Must be created and putted in the project root directory.

 Usage: